EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 7. In the text file you created in Step 1, right click anywhere below `#!/bin/bash` and click `Paste`
 8. Save the text file and exit out
 9. Right click your newly created text file, click `Properties`, click `Permissions`, check `Is Executable`
+10. You may now open the game by double clicking the newly created text file

 **Note:** You will need to update this shortcut whenever you update OpenGOAL.

-#### How to Utilize Script Files with EmulationStation-DE
+#### How to Utilize Script Files with ES-DE and Pegasus

 1. Place your script files in `Emulation/roms/desktop`
-2. In Game Mode, open EmulationStation-DE and play your newly created script files
+2. In Game Mode, open ES-DE or Pegasus and play your newly created script files

 #### How to Utilize Script Files with Steam ROM Manager